NHK Museum of Broadcasting NHK放送博物館

 Trace the evolution of Japanese broadcasting, and play the role of an announcer

 The NHK Museum of Broadcasting takes you on a journey through Japanese broadcasting history.
-Four floors house over 27,000 items of broadcasting equipment, highlighting the advancement from radio and television through to modern-day digital broadcasting.
+Four floors house around 30,000 items of broadcasting equipment and materials, highlighting the advancement from radio and television through to modern-day digital broadcasting.
 You can even get in front of the cameras.

 Admission to the museum is free.